Standards of Satisfactory Academic Progress

 SAP - Evaluation

-4. If the student takes the course a second time and passes it, the student is removed from academic probation.
+- If the student successfully completes the course a second time, they are removed from academic probation.

 SAP Evaluation - Timeframe to Complete (MTF) Policy